0/5

 Many times entrepreneurship can be a lonely road.
 However, there are others like you!
 Seek out a supportive community online and in person.

 There are business-specific Slack communities you can join, like the marketing group Online Geniuses or the Startup Chat.
 There are also groups on LinkedIn and Facebook.
-Don’t stop with online-only community though — find in-person support as well.
+Don’t stop with the online-only community though — find in-person support as well.
 Perhaps there’s a coworking space in your city that offers networking opportunities.

 Community support can also help you gain customers.
 There are a lot of consumers who are committed to supporting local businesses, but their favourites may have closed in the last year.
 Market yourself as a new business that needs support, and they may decide to purchase from you!